-We just got a look inside the long-awaited Fenway Hotel in Tampa Bay, a place that first opened in the 1920s and just came roaring back to a new life.
-Some of the time here at Hotel Scoop we’re checking into a hotel soon after it opens, but this time we got into one the same day the local mayor and developer were doing a ribbon cutting ceremony and throwing open the doors.
+We were excited to get a look inside the long-awaited Fenway Hotel in Tampa Bay, a place that first opened in the 1920s and just came roaring back to a new life.
+Some of the time here at Hotel Scoop we’re checking into a hotel soon after it opens, but this time we got into one the same day the local mayor and developer were doing a ribbon-cutting ceremony and throwing open the doors.

 The Fenway opened in 1927, despite there not being a whole heck of a lot of people on the Gulf Coast of Florida then, much of the area more occupied by orange groves than people.
+This was long before there were fancy Clearwater resorts on the barrier island nearby.
 It was a grand affair that attracted high society, not least because of the speakeasy barely hidden on the ground floor.
 It was a jazzy joint, a place filled with music, something the new developers have wisely highlighted again.
 It operated seasonally through 1961.

 The building went through many lives, including a radio station and several colleges, but also a squatter site and a threatened empty lot.